FORGOTTEN MOTOCROSS TECH: ALUMINUM FRAMES, FROM THE FIRST TO THE WORST

 Motocross history is filled with examples of creative ideas that were heralded as groundbreaking, but, because of the rapid rate of change in development, sank into the swamp of forgotten technology.
 Although some are best left abandoned, others were truly innovative (if not ultimately successful).
 MXA loves to reveal motocross’ tech trivia.
 Do you remember this idea?
 The first aluminum motocross frames.

 If you think aluminum motocross frames are new, you are sadly mistaken.
 Almost 70 years ago there was a motocross bike with an aluminum frame.
-The 1953 Greeves used a cast aluminum head tube, down tube and moto mounts on their Villiers-powered motocross bikes.
-They stuck with this basic design into the 1970s.
+The 1953 Greeves used a cast aluminum head tube, down tube and motor mounts on their Villiers-powered motocross bikes.
+They stuck with this basic hybrid steel/aluminum design into the 1970s.

 The first, serious, all-aluminum, monocoque motocross bike was the British-built Hagon.
 It was raced by GP star Vic Eastwood in 1977.
 Eastwood ran a Yamaha four-stroke engine, but you could buy Hagon frames to accept most four-strokes of the era.
 Yamaha TT500 and XT500 engines were the most popular.